jgpws/mixin-styles-gb/readme.txt

 == Changelog ==

+= 1.0.8 March 2 2023 =
+More CSS fixes for hero pattern designs inside of card styled block.

 = 1.0.7 March 1 2023 =
 Added CSS Fixes for narrow columns in mobile when no sidebar pattern is placed inside a column; fixes for calendar.